2e0byo/spreadsheets/docs/basic/maths.md

     updated by row if you drag down or by column if you drag across.
 If you do not want a reference to be updated, prefix it with `$`.
-Thus `$A1` will not update if dragged across, but will update if dragged down, whilst `A$1` will not update if dragged down, but will update if dragged down, and `$A$1` will not change in either direction.
+Thus `$A1` will not update if dragged across, but will update if dragged down, whilst `A$1` will not update if dragged down, but will update if dragged across, and `$A$1` will not change in either direction.